Online inquiry

 Nucleoporation, also known as nucleofection, is used as a nonviral transfection method that delivers nucleic acids straight into the nucleus.
 This technique is a new electrotransfer technology that combines specialized solutions and electrical pulses to enable nucleic acid directly to transfer into the cell nucleus by electroporation.
 It is mainly used to transfect primary cell types which divide very slowly or do not divide at all.
 Primary cells are generally difficult to transfect by common methods that are strictly dependent on cell division, such as lipofection, while nucleoporation is suitable for primary cells since it is independent of cell division.

-Hamm et al. utilized Nucleofector™ technology to transfect primary human melanocytes, human coronary smooth muscle cells, human chondrocytes, and human mesenchymal stem cells, and high efficiencies (28.9-45.3%) were observed.
-A plasmid expressing green fluorescent protein (GFP) was nucleoporated into monocyte-derived dendritic cells (DCs) using a high-throughput nucleofection system and transfection, and the efficiency was over 50%.
+Hamm et al. utilized Nucleofector™ technology to transfect primary human melanocytes, human coronary smooth muscle cells, human chondrocytes, and human mesenchymal stem cells with high efficiencies (28.9-45.3%).
+Using the high-throughput nucleofection system, a plasmid expressing green fluorescent protein (GFP) was nucleoporated into monocyte-derived dendritic cells (DCs) with over 50% efficiency.
 These data suggest that nucleoporation is a promising non-viral transfection system for nuclear transfection of primary cells, providing a novel opportunity for gene therapy and stem cell research.

-Flow cytometric detection of transgene expression 24h after nucleofection and conventional electroporation.
-Fig.2 Flow cytometric detection of transgene expression 24h after nucleofection and conventional electroporation.
-(Siemen, 2005).
+Fig. 1 Flow cytometric detection of transgene expression 24 h after nucleofection and conventional electroporation.
+(Siemen, et al, 2005)

 Applications of Nucleoporation

-Currently, nucleoporation is widely used for primary cells because of its unique features.
-This technique has been successfully used to transfect primary cells, cell lines, and stem cells.
-Primary human melanocytes, human coronary smooth muscle cells, human chondrocytes, and human mesenchymal stem cells were both non-virally transfected with higher efficiency compared to other non-viral methods, and the viability of the transfected cells was between 11.2% to 75%.
+Currently, nucleoporation has been successfully used to transfect primary cells and stem cells.
+Compared to other non-viral methods, primary human melanocytes, human coronary smooth muscle cells, human chondrocytes, and human mesenchymal stem cells were all non-virally transfected with higher efficiency and viability.
 Interestingly, nucleoporation can be used for genetic manipulation of DCs, which provides a new way in the development of vaccines for the treatment of cancer, chronic, and infectious diseases.
 Therapeutic or immunogenic genetic material could transfer into monocyte-derived immature and mature DCs with efficiencies approaching 60%.
 However, it is noted that the use of nucleoporation may result in the gradual loss of cell viability.

 Advantages